We’ve already written about some things that are different in Lanzarote, and here are 8 more light hearted things you want to know!

 Don’t be surprised to see people who live on the island togged up in winter.
 18 degrees might be warm enough for visitors to stroll about shirtless, but for those of us who have been here a few years, it’s cool enough for boots and scarves to be the order of the day, and at night we’ll be wearing coats hats and gloves too!

 In northern Europe, you’re likely to say “Hello” as you pass people you know in the street.
-Here in Spain, we say goodbye, so don’t be surprised if someone says “Adios” or “Hasta Luego” to you.
+Here in Spain, we say goodbye, so don’t be surprised if someone says “Adios” or “Hasta Luego” to you as they walk past you in the street.

 But also saying hello!